 The need for reading glasses is a well-known phenomenon from the age of 40-50, and is due to the lenses getting stiffer with age.
 Cataracts og retina (retina) changes affects our vision in backlight (glare) and dusk (night vision), respectively.
 All in all, reduced vision makes the hallway more searching and cautious.

 Prevention and treatment of age-related symptoms

 Research on cells and genes will lead to opportunities to stop the aging process, but practical results are still far in the future.
 However, reducing the aging process is completely possible for everyone.

-- You can counteract that the body shrinks, the muscles weaken and the joints become painful
+You can prevent the body from shrinking, the muscles weakening and the joints becoming painful.

 Physical activity becomes more important with age